 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 1:57 am and the next low tide at 3:05 pm.
-The first high tide was at 11:52 am and the next high tide at 8:40 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 2:47 am and the next low tide will be at 3:36 pm.
+The first high tide was at 8:29 am and the next high tide will be at 11:02 pm.

-The lunar phase is a Waxing Gibbous.
-Today we had 11 hours and 51 minutes of sun.
-The solar transit was at 1:38 pm and the length of time the moon will be visible will be 12 hours and 56 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 12 hours and 15 minutes of sun.
+The solar transit is at 1:21 pm and the length of time the moon will be visible will be 13 hours and 38 minutes.

-The tidal coefficient today is 33, a very low value, which means that there will not be a great difference between high tide and low tide.
-The currents will also be very small.
-At noon the tidal coefficient increases to 35 to end the day with a tidal coefficient of 38.
-The tide heights today are 0.3 ft, 1.6 ft, 1.3 ft and 2.3 ft.
+The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 41 to end the day with a tidal coefficient of 44.
+The tide heights today are 1.6 ft, 2.6 ft, 0.7 ft and 2.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Naples Bay which is of 3.6 ft and a minimum height of -1.3 ft.

-The solunar fishing calendar in Naples Bay tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Naples Bay tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Naples Bay.
 The times are generated in local time in Florida (Gulf Coast) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: